shenkong1221/seoul-bike-sharing-demand-analysis/README.md

 | **+ Polynomial terms (Best Model)** | **0.745** | **329** |
 | + Regularization (glmnet) | 0.693 | 380 |

-The best model — full variables with polynomial terms on rainfall, humidity, dew point temperature, and temperature, plus pairwise interaction terms — **explains 74.5% of the variance in hourly demand and cuts RMSE by ~33% relative to the weather-only baseline (493 → 329)**.
+The best model — full variables with polynomial terms on rainfall, humidity, dew point temperature, and temperature, plus interaction terms — **explains 74.5% of the variance in bike-sharing demand and cuts RMSE by 33.3% relative to the weather-only baseline (493 → 329)**.

-**Residual diagnostics.** A Q-Q plot comparing the best model's predictions against actual test-set values shows near-perfect alignment in the low-demand tail, slight overestimation in the mid-demand range, and a **systematic underestimation of peak (high-demand) hours** — indicating the model struggles most with the extreme summer-afternoon-commute demand spikes identified in the EDA.
+**Residual diagnostics.** A Q-Q plot comparing the best model's predictions against actual test-set values shows near-perfect alignment in the low-demand tail, slight overestimation in the mid-demand range, and a **systematic underestimation of high-demand region** — indicating the model struggles most with the extreme summer-afternoon-commute demand spikes identified in the EDA.

 ## Key Takeaways

 - **Hour of day is a stronger and more independent driver of demand than temperature.**
 - **Temperature and season are collinear**, not independent predictors — modeling decisions need to account for this rather than treating each as an isolated effect.
 - Peak demand is a **multiplicative, multi-condition phenomenon** (summer × afternoon commute), not explained by any single feature.
-- Non-linear terms (polynomials) and pairwise interactions meaningfully improved predictive accuracy without overfitting; regularization did not.
+- Non-linear terms (polynomials) and pairwise interactions meaningfully improved predictive accuracy without causing overfitting; regularisation did not.
 - The final model's main weakness is **underestimating peak demand**, suggesting future work should focus on better capturing high-demand extremes (e.g., via non-linear models like random forests, or explicit peak-hour interaction terms).

 ## Tech Stack